TakumiXD/Advent-of-Code-2022/README.md

 ### Day 15
 Found a good [stack overflow post](https://stackoverflow.com/questions/15814592/how-do-i-include-negative-decimal-numbers-in-this-regular-expression) for basic regex
-Part 2 runs in ~38 seconds
+Part 2 runs in ~38 seconds and I don't think I'm capable of optimizing it more unfortunately...

 ### Day 16
 Was able to get the right answer for small inputs but really struggled optimizing the DFS.
 I had to give up and completely look up the solution, but I learned many things.